 NegNormalize

-Hand 170 msec 1.00
+Hand Hand 170 msec

-Visitor 192 msec 1.13
+Visitor 1.13

 Inline 222 msec 1.30

 Static Trv 23162 msec 136.25

-Table 5.1: Performance results for BExp functions (1)
+Table 6.1: Performance results for BExp functions (1)

 runs.
 We called the given function 15 times on a large BExp instance, calling Java's garbage-collection (System.gc()) between each execution.
-The columns give (1) the implementation used, (2) the time in milliseconds (microseconds for Eval), and (3) the slowdown compared to hand-written methods, i.e., (time / hand-written-time).
+The columns give (1) the implementation used, (2) the time in milliseconds (microseconds for Eval), and (3) the slowdown compared to handwritten methods, i.e., (time / handwritten-time).
 Note that a slowdown of less than 1 is actually a speedup.
-'Hand' stands for hand-written, 'Visitor' is a functional visitor solution with traversal implemented within the visit methods, 'Inline' is DemeterF inlined traversal and dispatch (i.e., residue from Figure 4.7), and 'Static Trv' is DemeterF inlined traverasl with a dynamic dispatch (i.e., select from Figure 4.6).
+'Hand' stands for handwritten, 'Visitor' is a functional visitor solution with traversal implemented within the visit methods, 'Inline' is DemeterF inlined traversal and dispatch (i.e., residue from figure 5.7), and 'Static Trv' is DemeterF inlined traversal with a dynamic dispatch (i.e., select from figure 5.6).

-Results for ToString are relatively even for all implementations, presumably because the concatentation of strings accounts for most of the running time.
+Results for ToString are relatively even for all implementations, presumably because the concatenation of strings accounts for most of the running time.
 This is a good example for when the task to be performed by the function is more time consuming than the data structure traversal.
 DemeterF inlining does slightly better on average in this situation, since we can inline some combine selections rather than calling another traverse method (e.g., selection for Lit can be moved one level up, since neither True nor False require subtraversals).
-In the hand-written and visitor solutions the leaf methods must be called separately, e.g., t.accept(this), in order to differentiate instances.
+In the handwritten and visitor solutions the leaf methods must be called separately, e.g., t.accept(this), in order to differentiate instances.

 StrictEval is a good test of both traversal and dispatch.
 Since the functionality done at each node is relatively simple, it is mainly the data structure traversal and case differentiation that are stressed, which is evident in the StaticTrv result.
 The visitor solution performs a bit better, presumably due to locality, and DemeterF inline.
-It is worth noting that the BExp instance used for StrictEval and Eval is extremely large2, so this represents a reasonable worst case for all implementations.
+It is worth noting that the BExp instance used for StrictEval and Eval is extremely large3, so this represents a reasonable worst case for all implementations.

-Eval, on the other hand, represents a best case for hand-written and visitor-based traversals, since the short-cutting recursive case can be caught inline.
+Eval, on the other hand, represents a best case for handwritten and visitor-based traversals, since the short-cutting recursive case can be caught inline.
 The DemeterF implementations must dispatch to a method in order to decide whether or not to continue.
 This increases the stack, in many cases doubling it, and can interfere with garbage collection, which accounts for the near 3 times slowdown.
 Inline generates a traversal with inlined control (i.e., no tests), but StaticTrv has the additional burden of dynamically checking for bypassing fields.